mapcentia/geocloud2/docs/en/pages/gettingstarted/gettingstarted.rst

     Timeslicing

-Det er muligt at se hvordan et lag så ud på et bestemt tidspunkt.
+It is possible to see how a layer looked at a certain time.

-1. Start redigering af laget.
+1. Start editing the layer.
 #.
-Tjek "Time slicing" af og skriv en dato/tid i formatet yyyy-mm-dd hh:mm:ss fx 2015-06-30 14:34:00.
-Undlades tiden vil den blive sat til 00:00:00.
+Check "Time slicing" and enter a date/time in the format yyyy-mm-dd hh:mm:ss e.g. 2015-06-30 14:34:00.
+If the time is omitted, it will be set to 00:00:00.
 #.
 Load features.